IPVS Human Papillomavirus Related Anogenital Diseases Course for Clinicians

 - To learn how to avoid complications and how to treat them when they occur

-- To understand the effectiveness and the advantages of thermal ablation
+- To learn the thermal ablation technique

 REGISTRATION